fosskers/scalaz-and-cats/README.md

 # ScalaZ and Cats

+ScalaZ and Cats are libraries which provide Functional Programming constructs for Scala (i.e. `Monad` n' friends).

+This repository is a comparison of these two libraries by someone who isn't predisposed to either one.
+If you're a contributor to either library and notice a discrepancy here, please let me know!

+We seek to answer the following question:

+> Should I use ScalaZ or Cats?

+The answer is, of course, "it depends".
+What's your use-case?

   - [Use Cases](#sec-1)
     - [I want to train my Scala team in Functional Programming fundamentals](#sec-1-1)
     - [I'm writing a performance-sensitive application](#sec-1-2)